-Pupils are encouraged to explore university websites to familiarise themselves with the entry requirements - both in terms of IB subjects and grades - for a range of universities.
-Most universities offer virtual tours and virtual open days, and many virtual university events will be available to St George's families during the Sixth Form, including a number of dedicated sessions led by university representatives specifically for the St George's community.
+Pupils are encouraged to explore the information on Unifrog, as well as higher education websites to familiarise themselves with the entry requirements.
+Most universities offer virtual tours and virtual open days, and virtual university events are advertised on a weekly basis through the following communication channels: Google Classroom, School TV screens, The Week @ St George's newsletter and Sixth Form notice board.
+There are also a number of dedicated sessions led by university representatives specifically for the St George's community.